suhaibhassanmk/freshworks_assignment/README.md

 The Singleton class is used to ensure single threaded operation.

 Jackson API provides multiple approaches to working with JSON, including using binding annotations on POJO classes for simple use cases.

+The Java Program Files CRD.java , JSONObject.java and Singleton.java are also uploaded in the repository for your reference.